Calvin Murray (American football): Philadelphia Eagles

-Murray was drafted by the Philadelphia Eagles in the fourth round of the 1981 NFL Draft.
+Murray was selected by the Philadelphia Eagles in the fourth round of the 1981 NFL draft.
 He was released prior to the start of the 1981 season, but was re-signed on October 28 when Louie Giammona was knocked out for the remainder of the season with a knee injury.
 During the 1981 season he appeared in 7 games, in which he rushed 23 times for 134 yards, caught one pass for 7 yards, and returned one kickoff for 14 yards.

 In 1982 he appeared in one game, returning three kickoffs for 42 yards.

-Chicago Blitz
+Arizona Wranglers

-In 1983, Murray signed with the Chicago Blitz of the United States Football League and was the 12th highest rusher in the league that year.
+In 1983, Murray signed with the Arizona Wranglers of the United States Football League and was the 12th highest rusher in the league that year with 699 rushing yards and four touchdowns.
+Murray also had 40 receptions and three receiving touchdowns.

+Denver Gold

+In 1984, Murray signed with the Denver Gold.

 Personal

 Since retiring from football, Murray has resided in Columbus, Ohio.
 He spent several years as a purchasing manager for Franklin University in downtown Columbus.

 Murray's son, Cal, is a former running back for the Miami RedHawks.
 He was drafted by Rhein Fire in the 22nd round of the 2007 NFL Europa Free Agent Draft.

 Murray converted to Orthodox Judaism and adopted the Hebrew name Yosef.
+He immigrated to Israel and lives in the settlement Ma'ale Adumim.